Narcissists are nasty, but they aren’t Sociopaths.

 They may have porn, gambling, alcohol, drug addictions that they hide.

-Sociopaths are omni-sexual – because they don’t care about anyone – so – who cares?
+Sociopaths are anyone-is-fair-game-sexual – because they don’t care about anyone.

 They walk a thin line between illegal acts and legal behavior.